tandrewnichols/simple-cli/README.md

         stdio: [null, process.stdout, null], // stdio to pass to child_process.spawn - use false to turn of stdio
         force: true // Do not fail the grunt task chain if this task fails }
+    },
+    // As of v0.1.0
+    commit: {
+      options: {
+        squash: 'some-branch', // long option with a value
+        message: '{{ message }}' // Prompt for message at time of task run }
     }
   }
 });